-Brackets and Text Editors
+Brackets and Text Editors29th April 2015 in Tooling

 As a web developer or programmer you spend most of your time writing and editing code.
 So a text editor isn’t just a tool, its more like a colleague – a friend – a companion.
 Because of this, people often get very protective about their chosen text editor, boasting its functionality, defending its shortcomings, and once they’ve picked one they’re set for life.